bytehow/HotkeyMuzzle/README.md

 # HotkeyMuzzle 🔇

+> [!WARNING]
+> vibe coded garbage, but good enough for what I wanted

 A Chrome extension that temporarily disables keyboard shortcuts with customizable controls.
 Perfect for preventing accidental keyboard shortcuts while gaming, testing, or when you need to temporarily mute browser hotkeys.

 ## What It Does